DDMAL/linkedmusic-website/references.md

 Musen, Mark A. 2015.
 “The Protégé Project: A Look Back and a Look Forward.” *AI Matters* 1 (4):4–12. https://doi.org/10.1145/2757001.2757003.

+Nunes, Sérgio, Tiago Silva, Cláudia Martins, and Rita Peixoto.
+2022.
+“EPISA Platform: A Technical Infrastructure to Support Linked Data in Archival Management.”
+In *Proceedings of the Workshops and Doctoral Consortium of the 26th International Conference on Theory and Practice of Digital Libraries*, 11.
+Padua, Italy: CEUR Workshop Proceedings. https://ceur-ws.org/Vol-3246/11_Paper4.pdf.

 Nurmikko-Fuller, Terhi, Alan Dix, David M. Weigl, and Kevin R. Page.
 2016.
 “In Collaboration with In Concert: Reflecting a Digital Library as Linked Data for Performance Ephemera.”
 In *Proceedings of the 3rd International Workshop on Digital Libraries for Musicology*, 17–24.
 New York, NY, USA: ACM. https://doi.org/10.1145/2970044.2970049.

 ***Page***.
 2017.
 "Publishing Musicology using Multimedia Digital